Occupancy Agreement – Attachment A House and Common Area Rules

 CLEANING AND INSPECTION Occupants are responsible for the day to day cleaning of their apartment.
 In addition, UniGardens apartments will be randomly inspected for faults or damage after sufficient notice has been given.
-A vacuum cleaner is available (on loan to Occupants) during Reception hours and a UniGardens identification card is to be left with Reception.
-There is a 1 hour limit, and late returns will attract a non-refundable charge.
+Vacuum cleaners are available (on loan to Occupants) during Reception hours and a UniGardens identification card is to be left with Reception.

 APARTMENT REPAIRS Contracted maintenance staff and other contractors attend to any damages or problems that occur on the premises.
 Replacement of consumables, such as light globes and washing liquids, are at the cost of the Resident.
 Occupants are liable for all damages or loss caused by negligence or misuse, and will be charged for any costs associated with its repair, including labour costs.
 It is understood that although reasonable steps will be taken to notify a tenant, maintenance and repairs may be carried out at any time with little or no notification to the occupant.